There was a man who had two sons. ~Luke 15:11

-This morning was the 4th Sunday of Lent and the gospel text was well-known — the parable of the prodigal son.
-Or the parable of the two sons.
-Or the parable of the forgiving father.
+This morning was the 4th Sunday of Lent and the gospel text was well-known — The Parable of the Prodigal Son.
+Or maybe you call it The Parable of the Two Sons.
+Or The Parable of the Forgiving Father.

 The name you call this parable shows your hand, so to speak.
-Are you running away from the trappings of religion, or are you struggling against duty, or are you learning to forgive?
+Are you running away from the trappings of religion?
+Are you struggling against duty?
+Are you learning to forgive?
 (Or a host of other possibilities, this is not an exhaustive list.)

 In class, our conversation skirted around the edges of the question, since there were other themes to address.
 But one of the members of the group kept circling back.
 He wanted me to answer the age-old question: Why do people use religion to hate each other and what can we do about it?